Anjalisj4g/Machine---Learning_Supervised-Learning/README.md

 # Code
 Importing libraries

             from sklearn.neighbors import KNeighborsClassifier

 Accuracy is 95.6%

-After Parameter tuning, accuracy is 96% and numberof neighbours = 9
+After Parameter tuning, accuracy is 96% and number of neighbours = 9

-6. Naive Bayes
+# 6. Naive Bayes
 They require a small amount of training data to estimate the parameters.
 Handles irrelevant features.
 Naive Bayes can handle missing data by simply ignoring the missing values during probability estimation.